-Copper piping has proven to be long lasting in the installation of both hot and cold water supply lines.
+Copper piping has proven to be long-lasting in the installation of both hot and cold water supply lines.
 Generally installed in 1/2- or 3/4-inch diameters, the pipe usually comes in 8- or 12-foot lengths.
-It is possible to bury copper pipes underground, but you must follow certain precautions.
+It is possible to bury copper pipes underground, but you must take certain precautions.

 Use Type K Copper Pipe

-Rigid copper pipe comes in three types: Type M has thin walls and Type L has medium walls usually used for general household installation.
+Three types of rigid copper pipes are available: Type M has thin walls, and Type L has medium walls usually used for general household installation.
 Type K has the thickest walls.
 For underground installations, use Type K copper pipe.
-But consult your local city building construction department prior to installations; it will always have the last say regarding local code requirements.
+But consult your local city building construction department prior to installation; it will always have the last say regarding local code requirements.

 Homogenous Backfill Is Best

 Install copper pipe in a trench at least 16 inches deep (refer to local code specifications).
 The copper pipe is best surrounded by homogenous backfill.
 Don't throw any construction debris of any kind into the trench to use as filler, as decomposing wood and other construction materials can increase the acidic soil level, which over time will eat into the copper pipe.

 Don't Lay Pipe on Undisturbed Soil

 Do not lay the copper directly on top of undisturbed compacted soil, as this soil allows an oxygen differential cell to slowly develop on the bottom side of the copper pipe.
 The less-compacted landfill soil on the sides of and above the copper pipe has less oxygenated soil, which can lead to accelerated pipe corrosion.